Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 # <a href="https://github.com/GruberMarkus/Set-OutlookSignatures"><img src=".logo/Set-OutlookSignatures%20Logo.png" width="500" title="Set-OutlookSignatures.ps1" alt="Set-OutlookSignatures.ps1"></a>

-Downloads centrally stored signatures, replaces variables, optionally sets default signatures.
+Central Outlook for Windows management and deployment script for text signatures and Out of Office (OOF) auto reply messages.

-Signatures can be
+Signatures and OOF messages can be
+- customized with a broad range of variables, including photos from Active Directory,
 - applied to all mailboxes, specific groups or specific addresses,
 - assigned time ranges within which they are valid,
 - set in Outlook Web for the currently logged-on user,
-- centrally managed only or exist along user created signatures,
+- centrally managed only or exist along user created signatures (signatures only),
-- copied to an alternate path for easy access on mobile devices not directly supported by this script.
+- copied to an alternate path for easy access on mobile devices not directly supported by this script (signatures only).
+- set as default signature for new mails, or for replies and forwards (signatures only),
+- set as default OOF message for internal or external recipients (OOF messages only).

 The script is designed to work in big and complex environments (Exchange resource forest scenarios, across AD trusts, multi-level AD subdomains, many objects).